DAO Legal Wrapper Comparison: Cayman vs Swiss Foundation vs DAO LLC (2026)

 | DAO LLC (Wyoming / Marshall Islands) | Statutory LLC | Project-dependent | Recognising on-chain governance |

 None is universally best.
-The wrapper is a liability and legal-personality solution; the differences that matter are liability treatment, counterparty/regulator recognition, members' tax position, governance mechanics — all fact-specific.
+The wrapper is a liability and legal-personality solution, and the differences that matter are liability treatment, counterparty and regulator recognition, the members' tax position and governance mechanics, all of which are fact-specific.

 DAO LLC: not automatically "simpler"

 A Wyoming or Marshall Islands DAO LLC is an LLC-based structure intended to map to on-chain governance.
 It may differ from a foundation in cost and formality, but "simpler" is project-dependent, not a universal truth.
-The relevant differences are liability, recognition, member tax, governance — a counsel determination, not a complexity ranking.
+The relevant differences are liability, recognition, member tax and governance, which makes the choice a counsel determination rather than a complexity ranking.

 No wrapper is a tax shelter

 Whichever wrapper is used, the home-jurisdiction tax of contributors, CFC rules, place-of-effective-management tests and economic-substance requirements still apply.
-A wrapper is primarily a liability/legal-personality solution, not a tax exemption — see the offshore substance myth.
-Any tax effect is jurisdiction-specific, tax-adviser-confirmed.
+A wrapper is primarily a liability and legal-personality solution, not a tax exemption; see the offshore substance myth.
+Any tax effect is jurisdiction-specific and confirmed with a tax adviser.

-Re-wrapping after a token is live and a community has formed is materially harder — governance, custody and counterparty relationships are attached to the original entity.
+Re-wrapping after a token is live and a community has formed is materially harder, because governance, custody and counterparty relationships are attached to the original entity.
 Decide the wrapper early, together with the entity structure and fundraising stack, with counsel.

 Practical guidance